Nkluge-correa/Tucano/cards/models/Tucano-2b4-Instruct.md

 ## Model Summary

-Tucano-2b4-Instruct is a fine-tuned version of [Tucano-2b4](https://huggingface.co/TucanoBR/Tucano-2b4). **[Tucano](https://huggingface.co/TucanoBR)** is a series of decoder-transformers based on the Llama 2 architecture, pretrained natively in Portuguese.
+Tucano-2b4-Instruct is a fine-tuned version of [Tucano-2b4](https://huggingface.co/TucanoBR/Tucano-2b4). **[Tucano](https://huggingface.co/TucanoBR)** is a series of decoder-transformers natively pretrained in Portuguese.
 All Tucano models were trained on **[GigaVerbo](https://huggingface.co/datasets/TucanoBR/GigaVerbo)**, a concatenation of deduplicated Portuguese text corpora amounting to 200 billion tokens.

 The fine-tuning process was divided into two stages: